pellsson/pellsson.github.io/README.md

 Loooong story short, we wrote a bot.
 You had to play the first turns (offline) and move her to a non-magic fountain located next to a wall.
 If you died, no big deal, just retry on the same seed.
 This is why SWAGGINZZZ stood still for 6 minutes, we had absolutely horrible RNG when trying to get the specific fountain needed on dlvl2.

 The fountain is required for wishes.
 The wall is required to be able to offset the random state without advancing the game state – every time the character attempts to walk into a wall, it calls random() without wasting any in-game time.
-From the fountain, the bot ascends completely on his own.
+From the fountain, the bot ascends completely on her own.

 Note that we had a lot of names that were better than SWAGGINZZZ.
 They all succumbed when bugs in our bot logic would cause the NAO and local state to drift apart, so we simply save-quit those games as to not raise suspicion on the IRC channel.
 After a while, coming up with good names gets pretty hard. 😉